deep5050/MastJokeMara/README.md

 ## Version History

+`v1.2.0` [Avoid issues raised by bot or owner] : Avoids issues/PRs raised by a bot or the owner himself.
+Also run only on issue or Pull Request opened and reopened events.

 `v1.1.0` [Avoid bots] : Avoids replying to the bot comments

 `v1.0.0` [Initial release] : Supports programming jokes